 A strategist is akin to acting as an internal management consultant – but in the real world.

 A strategist sets the trajectory of an idea and puts a blueprint for its delivery is motion.

 A strategist is like a doctor, we need to understand your symptoms, which we then use to build a picture of what you need to do to get where you want to go.
 And like Doctors, we learn about the typical illnesses and how to troubleshoot unknown causes through experience & research.

 A good strategist, like a good doctor, can often reach a conclusion very quickly, even with very little information.

 A good strategist is fluent in the craft of envisioning, architecting and executing future outcomes, while simultaneously being able to deliver tangible demonstrative methods, interventions and way-finding systems that achieve the shaped intentionality.

-The word Strategist almost always applied as an adjective, as in Brand Strategist, Design Strategist, Social Media Strategist or Plumbing Strategist.
-I love strategy so I’ve enjoyed these types of jobs.
+The word strategist almost always applied as an adjective to another role, as in Brand Strategist, Design Strategist, Social Media Strategist or Plumbing Strategist.
+I’ve always loved strategy so I’ve enjoyed several of these types of jobs in my career.
 Building great businesses may be a team sport.
-But someone has to go away after the brainstorm and turn the ideas into something real that can be communicated and executed.
+But at some point in the creative process, someone has to go away after the brainstorming is done and turn all the ideas into something real that can be communicated, tested and executed.
 That person is a strategist.

 Recently I’ve been thinking about what makes a Strategist different to an Account Manager, a Copywriter or a Planner.
-I wanted to focus in on the role of a person who is referred to as a Strategist, rather than the larger question of “What is strategy?”
+I wanted to focus in on the role of a person who is referred to as a Strategist in a business, rather than the larger question of “What is strategy?”